Desperately Seeking Susan (1985) Directed by Susan Seidelman. With Rosanna Arquette, Madonna and Aidan Quinn.

 Despite Arquette’s plucky portrayal, the further it stretches itself, the less interesting it becomes.
 There’s no attention to pacing, which leads to a severe lack of momentum in a story that never seems to come to life.
 Indeed, the more it dawdles, it increasingly becomes farcical, all the way up to an abrupt ending that doesn’t take the time to draw any conclusions.
 I’m not even clear on what the overall message of the film is: dress up like someone else and lose your identity to find true love?
 Shun the trappings of consumerism in favour of sleeping on floorboards and wearing second-hand clothes?

-Part of the casual appeal of Desperately Seeking Susan is the time and place it’s set in.
-Through the rose-tinted haze of 80’s nostalgia, and with Madonna at her most iconic, Susan Seidelman’s film is held aloft by those with a selective memory – those who choose to remember it for the elements that make them reminisce.
+Part of the casual appeal of Desperately Seeking Susan is the time and place it’s set.
+Through the rose-tinted haze of 80’s nostalgia, and with Madonna at her most recognisable, Susan Seidelman’s film is held aloft by those with a selective memory.
+Those who choose to remember it for the elements that make them reminisce.
 Of course, there’s nothing wrong with that, just don’t try to convince me there’s a halfway decent film hidden beneath the bright-red lipstick and garish accessories.
 2/5